How to Get a Hardship License, Restricted License to Drive to Work After a DUI, DWI

 The first step in getting your license back is to file for a restricted license within the state’s timeline for doing so.
 If you do not know the timeline already, you should be able to find it for your specific state on the state DMV website, or we can immediately help with reviewing your arrest online.
 If you have already hired a good DUI attorney, he or she will know exactly when and how to file for a restricted license.

 Next, whether or not you are able to keep your job may depend on if you actually need to drive for work or just need your license to be able to get back and forth from work.
-If you had a commercial license, states do not offer a temporary or restricted license for this purpose.
-If you were using your regular license and are required to drive during work, it is unlikely you will be able to do that either.
+If you had a commercial license, states do not offer a temporary hardship permit or restricted license for this purpose.

 A temporary hardship/restricted license is meant to offer those with no means to get to work or their scheduled counseling sessions a means of transportation.
 Even if that individual had a commercial license, he or she will only be able to obtain a restricted license to operate his or her personal vehicle for the purposes mentioned above.
 Individuals who have a hardship permit or restricted license will be limited for where and when they can legally drive, and may be required to have an interlock device installed to operate a car – which includes any work vehicle.

 If you have a job where you are required to drive, you should be upfront with your employer about your situation.
 There may be positions within the company that you are able to do temporarily while serving the suspension or driving with a hardship license.
 However, this will be up to your employer and will depend upon the availability of alternative positions and possibly your history with the company.
 We can provide tips how to talk to an employer after DUI and free legal advice for drivers to help minimize the chances of being fired.